icecream17/Stuff/writing/walk.md

 ## Acceleration

-If you already have speed, by default you keep that speed (until friction or some other obstacle).
+If you already have speed, you will keep that speed until friction or some other obstacle interferes.

 So, force is only theoretically needed if you need to accelerate: speed up or slow down.